greenelab/meta-review/manuscript.md

 There are potential limitations of our GitHub-based approach.
 Because our review manuscript pertained to a computational topic, most of the authors had computational backgrounds, including previous experience with version control workflows and GitHub.
 In other disciplines, collaborative writing via GitHub and Manubot could present a steeper barrier to entry and deter participants.
-In addition, git carefully tracks all revisions to the manuscript text but not the surrounding conversations that take place through GitHub issues and pull requests.
+In addition, Git carefully tracks all revisions to the manuscript text but not the surrounding conversations that take place through GitHub issues and pull requests.
 These discussions must be archived to ensure that important decisions about the manuscript are preserved and authors receive credit for intellectual contributions that are not directly reflected in the manuscript's text.
 GitHub supports programmatic access to issues, pull requests, and reviews so tracking these conversations is feasible in the future.